Skip to main content

 Our Vision

 As climate change and uncertainty in the global food chain increase, the need for sustainable and nutritious meals in the public sector becomes more critical.
 Together with Västra Götaland Region, the Board of Agricultural Education, the School Meals Academy, and other West Swedish actors, we aim to explore the possibility of establishing a regional network and a testbed for circular food systems.
-Here, side streams and primary raw materials will be refined into tasty and nutritious products for schools, elderly care, and crisis preparedness in West Sweden.
+Side streams and primary raw materials will be refined into tasty and nutritious products for schools, elderly care, and crisis preparedness in west Sweden.

 Objectives